-ORNL Contact: Keith L. Kline klinekl@ornl.gov 24 February 2020
+ORNL Contact: Keith L. Kline klinekl@ornl.gov 02 September 2020

-ORNL shares and applies the lessons learned from DOE-funded sustainability research with collaborators working in agricultural communities in developing nations around the globe.
-In Guatemala, as reported in Nature Sustainability, the team finds that targeted technical assistance can complement and build upon indigenous knowledge to improve livelihoods.
-Working with local researchers, extension agents and community leaders in villages of northwest Guatemala, disease-resistant climbing beans and technical assistance are found to enhance the productivity and nutritional value of traditional mixed-crop systems, thereby reducing hunger, poverty and pressures to migrate.
+ORNL shares and applies the lessons learned from DOE-funded sustainability research with collaborators working in agricultural communities around the globe.
+For example, in Guatemala, as reported in Nature Sustainability, the team finds that targeted technical assistance can complement and build upon indigenous knowledge to improve livelihoods.
+Working with local researchers, extension agents and community leaders in villages of northwest Guatemala, the productivity and nutritional value of traditional mixed-crop systems are enhanced by disease-resistant climbing beans and technical assistance, thereby reducing hunger, poverty and pressures to migrate.
 The ORNL Strategic Partnership Project with the International Center for Maize and Wheat Improvement (CIMMYT) in Mexico, applied stakeholder engagement methods (Dale et al. 2019) with researchers and farmers in the Yaqui Valley, Mexico (Eichler et al. in review), and the western highlands of Guatemala (Kline et al. 2020) to identify and prioritize opportunities to increase the sustainability of agricultural landscapes.